 Learn how to easily invest in Alexander-and-Baldwin stock.

-Alexander & Baldwin Holdings Inc is a reit-diversified business based in the US.
-Alexander-and-Baldwin shares (ALEX) are listed on the NYSE and all prices are listed in US Dollars.
-Alexander-and-Baldwin employs 611 staff and has a trailing 12-month revenue of around 0.00.
+Alexander-and-Baldwin is a reit-retail business based in the US.
+Alexander-and-Baldwin shares (ALEX.US) are listed on the NYSE and all prices are listed in US Dollars.
+Its last market close was $16.57 – the same closing value as a week prior.
+Alexander-and-Baldwin employs 144 staff and has a market cap (total outstanding shares value) of $1.2 billion.

 How to buy shares in Alexander-and-Baldwin